Salvage your own hardwood lumber and save big bucks

 Steer clear of: Veneered woods masquerading as solid stock.

 You'll find shipping pallets, at almost any company with a loading dock.
 But be warned; they represent the most work for the yield with lots of nails to pull and grit to clean up.
 So be picky.
 Don't waste that kind of time and effort on common pine pallets.
 Look for hardwoods instead (after getting permission at the front office).
 The heaviest or most expensive items are generally shipped on oak pallets with thick pieces.

 Great finds: Companies with oversized international shipments.
 What's cheap, available wood in one country is exotic in another.

 Steer clear of: Pallets from pesticide, fertilizer, or other chemical companies.
 Those stains might be hazardous.

 Mind the metal

 Public enemy number one to blades and bits: metal.
 Remove all obvious nails and screws from the board.
-For hidden fasteners, use some of that money you saved to invest in an inexpensive metal detector, such as this one from Zircon (m40, zircon.com).
+For hidden fasteners, use some of that money you saved to invest in an inexpensive metal detector, such as the Zircon m40 shown here.
 Mark the hot spots with chalk and cut around them.